 Select your cluster and network VLAN to host desktops and enter your desired cloud account name.
 If you plan on using Enterprise Profiles and/or Personal Drives, check the designated check box.
 Fill in the service account user name, password, and container to store the data for Personal Drives and/or Enterprise Profiles.

-To ensure a smooth setup, please make sure you are logged into your “My Nutanix” account in a separate tab in your browser window.
+To ensure a smooth setup, please make sure you are logged in to your Frame customer entity or organization entity (either through “My Nutanix” or your identity provider) in a separate tab in your browser window.

 Define and add the VM instance types to use for your AHV-hosted Xi Frame account.